Petrol, diesel prices raised again | www.lokmattimes.com

 It was widely expected that the OMCs will revise the current prices due to high crude oil cost.

-Lately, crude oil prices have been volatile surging by nearly 35-40 per cent on fear of tight supplies.
+Lately, crude oil prices have been volatile on fears of tight supplies due to sanctions against Russia in the wake of its invasion of Ukraine.

-Furthermore, it is feared that current sanctions against Russia will curtail more global supplies and stifle growth.

-The crude oil price range is a cause of concern for India as it may ultimately add Rs 15-Rs 25 in petrol and diesel selling prices.
+The crude oil price range is a cause of concern for India as it may ultimately add Rs 10-15 in petrol and diesel selling prices.

 At present, India imports nearly 85 per cent of its crude oil requirements.